CodeAnd-Co/Documentacion/documentation/docs/guias/guia-presentaciones.md

 ---
-title: Guía de presentaciones
+title: Guía para presentaciones
 ---

-# Guía de presentaciones
+# Guía para presentaciones

 ## 1. Objetivo